-Friend of the Sea is a non-profit non-governative organisation (NGO), whose mission is to conserve the marine habitat.
+Friend of the Sea is a non-profit, non-governmental organisation (NGO), whose mission is the conservation of the marine habitat.

-Friend of the Sea was founded by Dr Paolo Bray - European Director of the Earth Island Institute's Dolphin-Safe Project .
-The Dolphin-Safe Project saved millions of dolphins from dying in the tuna nets and started the sustainable seafood movement.
+Friend of the Sea was founded by Dr Paolo Bray - European Director of the Earth Island Institute's Dolphin-Safe Project.
+The Dolphin-Safe Project saved millions of dolphins from death in the tuna nets and started the sustainable seafood movement.

-Friend of the Sea is now a main international certification project for products originating from both sustainable fisheries and aquaculture.
+Friend of the Sea is now a leading international certification project for products originated from both sustainable fisheries and aquaculture.

 Certified products from all continents include most of the traded species, fishmeal, fishfeed and Omega-3 fish oil.